ChinmayMundane/ChinmayMundane.github.io/_posts/blog01.md

 we also had an excursion with our faculty mentors, visiting the National Museum of Art Gallery, followed by lunch nearby where we continued chatting and relaxing.
 On the final day, there was a presentation on allocation algorithms, focusing on mixed instances of divisible and indivisible goods, as well as allocations for chores.

 Overall, I thoroughly enjoyed the winter school.
 It was not only fun but also intellectually stimulating to think about open problems alongside the faculty and fellow participants.
-If you're considering attending, I highly recommend it — also be ready for many engaging discussions, new learning experiences and ofc - delhi winters :)
+So if you're considering attending, I highly recommend it — also be ready for many engaging discussions, new learning experiences and ofc - delhi winters :)